seed-labs/seed-labs/manuals/ctf/README.md

 A [CTF (Capture The Flag)](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity) is a kind of information security competition that can challenge contestants to solve a variety of challenges, ranging from a scavenger hunt on Wikipedia to basic programming exercises, to hacking your way into a server to steal data.
 In these challenges, the contestant is usually asked to find a specific piece of text that may be hidden on the server or behind a webpage.
-This goal is called the flag, hence the name! ( credit: https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04) In the context of this class, these challenges are in CTF format, where each submission consists of a string of text.
+This goal is called the flag, [hence the name](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04)!
+In the context of this class, these challenges are in CTF format, where each submission consists of a string of text.
 The challenges are designed to test your mastery of studio and class materials, as well as proficiency with the tools used in studio.